How to Build a Great Website in 2019

 In the interest of full disclosure, I used Beaver Builder Pro to build this site.
 That's because personally I like it and am familiar with it.
 I don't have any "special" relationship with the company.
 For that matter, none of my reviews are solicited and I receive no direct compensation for any of my reviews.

 Instead of working in secret for weeks and months before having a big reveal, I'll be adding reviews as I complete them.
 Think of this as watching a website being built in public.
-I'm starting this project with the most popular plugins first.
+I started this project with some of the most popular plugins first.
 If you check back occasionally, you'll probably see a number of rough drafts and revisions.

-If you're not quite ready to take the plunge and buy a new page builder, you can still support this project by buying me a cup of coffee (or a beer).
+Support me and this project by buying me a coffee (or a beer).